Elysian Valley, Los Angeles: Geography

-Population
+Demographics

 The 2000 U.S. census counted 7,387 residents in the 0.79-square-mile neighborhood—an average of 9,354 people per square mile, about the same population density as the rest of the city.
-In 2008 the city estimated that the population had increased to 7,781.
+In 2008, the city estimated that the population had increased to 7,781.
 The median age for residents was 31, about average for Los Angeles, but the percentage of residents aged 11 to 18 was among the county's highest.